-- Australian Standard AS1428.1 (2009) Amendment 1 & 2, Design for Access and Mobility contains access requirements that are mandatory for the provision of access for persons with a disability - Australian Standard AS1428.2(1992) Design for Access and Mobility: Enhanced and additional requirements Buildings and facilities provides enhanced and best practice requirements that will minimize DDA risk - Australian Standard AS1428.4.1 (2009) Amendment 1 Design for Access and Mobility: Means to assist the orientation of people with vision impairment - Tactile ground surface indicators
+- Australian Standard AS1428.1 (2009) Amendment 1 & 2, Design for Access and Mobility contains access requirements that are mandatory for the provision of access for persons with a disability. - Australian Standard AS1428.4.1 (2009) Amendment 1 Design for Access and Mobility: Means to assist the orientation of people with vision impairment - Tactile ground surface indicators.

-AS2890.6 - Off-street Carparking for People with Disabilities

-AS2890.6 (2009) applies to the carparking areas generally.
+AS2890.6 - Off-street Carparking for People with Disabilities AS2890.6 (2009) applies to the carparking areas generally.